 Here’s Why This Seasoned Designer Decided to Teach Key Skills Students Need to Excel in Tech

-What would prompt a professional in the technology field with over fifteen years of experience to head back into the classroom to lead Web design at Touro College Graduate School of Technology (GST)?
+What would prompt a professional in the technology field with over fifteen years of experience to head back into the classroom to lead Web design at Touro University Graduate School of Technology (GST)?
 Several factors led to this major decision, according to professor Josh Baron.

 “I started teaching for two primary reasons.
 First, I was having a hard time finding qualified candidates to hire that possessed both design and development skills.
 Additionally, I enjoy and get satisfaction from helping people succeed and saw teaching as an opportunity to help students get the skills needed to get good jobs in tech,” Josh said.